Whenever someone starts a conversation about record players, there is no way the Victrola and Crosley record players aren’t talked about.

 Well, we have tested and compared both record players in every aspect and drafted the results from the most important to the least important factor.

-Well, I tested the sound quality by playing one of my favorite vinyl- “Ain’t No Grave by Johnny Cash” on both record players, and finally, I can say that the Victrola easily beats Crosley in sound quality.
+Well, I tested the sound quality by playing one of my favorite vinyl- “Ain’t No Grave by Johnny Cash” and a few of my other collections on both record players, and finally, I can say that the Victrola easily beats Crosley in sound quality.

 On the other hand, in Crosley, I noticed impedance misbalance, which resulted in harshness in the sound, and also the vocals of Johnny Cash were not as clear as they sounded on the Victrola, or I can also say that the sound is very much distorted.

 Well, I hadn’t expected this much difference in sound quality because the speaker’s specifications for both record players are the same, i.e., 4Ω, 3W x 2.
-However, the speaker magnets of Victrola’s are much beefier than Crosley’s.
+However, the speaker magnets of Victrola’s are a little bigger than Crosley’s.

 So, these are the test results that we have performed with built-in speakers.
 Now, let’s talk about the sound quality of other mediums too.